GauravDhuri/missingskill-learning/linux/Linux.md

   All this been said, recently it was discovered that hackers are now using advanced malware to target Linux servers, this malware is known as "RedXOR".
 RedXOR is basically a backdoor targetting system that has capabilites like exfiltraing data to tunneling network traffic to another destination.
 Malware's like this could be a concern for the future of Linux security.

+# <span class="header" id="kernel">What is kernel ?</span>

+A Kernel is a computer program that is the heart and core of an Operating system.
+Since the Operating system

 # <span class="header">Baisc Linux Commands</span>

+The Linux command line is a text interface to our computer.
+It is often referred to as shell, terminal, console, or other various names.
+It is in this terminal that we will run our commands.
+Now, let us look at some basic yet important commands in Linux :-

 | Commands | Fullforms                       | Their Function                                                                    |
 | :------- | :------------------------------ | :-------------------------------------------------------------------------------- |